This article was updated on March 23, 2020

 - dry coughing

-Pneumonia, a severe lung infection, may develop afterward.
+Pneumonia, a severe lung infection, usually develops.
 At its most advanced stage, SARS causes failure of the lungs, heart, or liver.

-During the epidemic, there were 8,098 confirmed cases of SARS with 774 fatalities.
-This is equal to a mortality rate of 9.6 percent.
-Complications were more likely in older adults, and half of all infected people over the age of 65 years who became ill did not survive.
-It was eventually brought under control in July 2003.
+Complications are more likely in older adults, and half of all people over 65 years of age who became ill did not survive.
+Authorities eventually controlled SARS in July 2003.

-Symptoms include fever, breathlessness, and coughing.
-The illness spreads through close contact with people who have already been infected.
-However, all cases of MERS are linked to individuals who have recently returned from travel to the Arabian Peninsula.
+Symptoms of MERS include fever, breathlessness, and coughing.
+The illness spreads through close contact with people who already have an infection.
+However, all cases of MERS have links to individuals recently returning from travel to the Arabian Peninsula.

-MERS is fatal in 30 to 40 percent of people who contract it.
+A 2019 study on MERS found that the disease is fatal in 35.2% of people who contract it.